Optimal Thinning of MCMC Output: Methods

 \subsection{Greedy Minimisation of KSD}

-The convergence control afforded by \Cref{prop: convergence control} motivates the design of methods that select points $(x_i)_{i=1}^n$ in $\mathbb{R}^d$ such that \eqref{eq: KSD first} is approximately minimised.
-Continuous optimisation algorithms over $\mathbb{R}^d$ were proposed for this task in \cite{Chen2018SteinPoints} and \cite{Chen2019}.
+The convergence control afforded by \Cref{prop: convergence control} motivates the design of methods that select points $(x_i)_{i=1}^n$ such that \eqref{eq: KSD first} is approximately minimised.
+Continuous optimisation algorithms were proposed for this task in \cite{Chen2018SteinPoints} and \cite{Chen2019}.
 In \cite{Chen2018SteinPoints}, deterministic optimisation techniques were considered for low-dimensional problems, whereas in \cite{Chen2019} a Markov chain was used to provide more a practical optimisation strategy when the state space is high-dimensional.
-In each case greedy sequential strategies were considered, wherein at iteration $n$ a new state $x_n$ is appended to the current sequence $(x_1,\dots,x_{n-1})$ by searching over a compact subset of $\mathbb{R}^d$. \cite{Chen2018SteinPoints} also considered the use of conditional gradient algorithms (so-called \emph{Frank-Wolfe}, or \emph{kernel herding} algorithms) but found that greedy algorithms provided better performance across a range of experiments and therefore we focus on greedy algorithms in this manuscript.
+In each case greedy sequential strategies were considered, wherein at iteration $n$ a new state $x_n$ is appended to the current sequence $(x_1,\dots,x_{n-1})$. \cite{Chen2018SteinPoints} also considered the use of conditional gradient algorithms (so-called \emph{Frank-Wolfe}, or \emph{kernel herding} algorithms) but found that greedy algorithms provided better performance across a range of experiments and therefore we focus on greedy algorithms in this manuscript.

-The present paper is distinguished from earlier work in that we do not to attempt to solve a continuous optimisation problem for selection of the next point $x_n \in \mathbb{R}^d$.
+The present paper is distinguished from earlier work in that we do not attempt to solve a continuous optimisation problem for selection of the next point $x_n \in \mathcal{X}$.
 Such optimisation problems are fundamentally difficult and can at best be approximately solved.
 Instead, we exactly solve the discrete optimisation problem of selecting a suitable element $x_n$ from supplied MCMC output.
 In this sense we expect our findings will be more widely applicable than previous work, since we are simply performing post-processing of MCMC output and there exists a variety of commercial-grade software for MCMC.
-The method that we propose, called \verb+Stein Thinning+, is straight-forward to implement and succinctly stated in \Cref{alg: the method}.
+The method that we propose, called \verb+Stein Thinning+, is straight-forward to implement, and is stated in \Cref{alg: the method} for a distribution $P$ on a general measurable space $\mathcal{X}$.
 (The convention $\sum_{i=1}^0 = 0$ is employed.)